The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

 where \(F:\R^{4}\to\R\) is defined as follows:

 An alternative characterization of \(F\) which will be useful in later analysis is

-The equilibrium undergoes a Turing bifurcation when \(F=0\) with \(F>0\) corresponding to linear stability and \(F<0\) indicating an instability to appropriate wave-like perturbations.
+The equilibrium undergoes a Turing bifurcation when \(F=0\) with \(F>0\) corresponding to linear stability and \(F<0\) indicating an instability to appropriate spatially periodic perturbations.
 As such, it is important to understand the characteristics of the \(F=0\) level set in different planes.
-Figures \ref{fig: h3N6 Cheb plots} and \ref{fig: b3d10 Cheb plots} depict different properties of the level set in the \(xy\)-plane for different choices of \(h\), \(N\), \(b\) and \(d\).
-Figure \ref{fig: Bifurcation no asymptotes} shows a selection bifurcation curves in the \(bd\)-plane, formed from segments of \(F=0\) level sets for different Fourier modes.
+One particularly important parameter regime for this characterization is the set \(\mathcal{P}\) defined by